Why your phone's battery life gets shorter over time

-No matter what type of phone you have, if it’s around 2-3 years old then you’re probably starting to run into some battery issues.
-So why is that?
+No matter what type of phone you have, if it’s more than a year old you’re probably starting to run into some battery issues.
+Why?
 Well, it all has to do with the chemical reactions inside your phone.
 Here’s what you need to know.

 Follow Tech Insider: On Facebook